eclipse/mosaic.website/content/docs/simulators/network_simulator_cell.md

      }
  }
  ```
+> Note: The fields `defaultDownlinkCapacity`, `defaultUplinkCapacity` are used if you don't define any bitrates for your cell configurations
+> their default values are 100 Gigabit, so you usually don't need to set them.

 Servers get their configuration for the delay and retransmission models from the `network.json` and the configuration for the
-capacity-module has to be made from within an application, by activating the `CellModule` and properly setting the bit rates.
+capacity-model has to be made from within an application, by activating the `CellModule` and properly setting the bit rates.
 This could look as follows:
 ```java
         getOs().getCellModule().enable(